banditakarki/Python/README.md

-This repo consists of some game that I have created in Python.
+This repo consists of some games that I have created in Python.